Oolong Tea – Benefits for weight loss and potential side effects

 Possible side effects and concerns

-Oolong tea is generally considered to be safe if you drink in moderation.
+Oolong tea is generally considered to be safe if you drink it in moderation.
 Responsible drinking of any tea will not cause any side effects.

 However, as we mentioned above it does contain caffeine and when consumed in excess, caffeine may lead to a number of adverse effects such as insomnia, anxiety, increased blood pressure and heart rate, headaches.